Eniii68/Template-HsH/README.md

 # Quick start guide

-## I have now Idea how to start, show me
+## I have now idea how to start, show me

 To get you started, there is a working example Project on the example branch that has loads of tips.
 Check it out